-The Why and How of A Pre-Retirement Knowledge Transfer Program
+The Why and How of a Pre-Retirement Knowledge Transfer Program

 While much of the world is pondering all things Millennial, an equally if not more pressing topic is often left neglected in all the Millennial excitement… namely, what happens when Baby Boomers exit the workforce and ride off into the retirement sunset?
 This is a question many view as taboo.
 “Shhh, should we be talking about this?”
-Though it can be an uncomfortable topic to broach, it’s becoming more and more critical.
+While it can be an uncomfortable topic to broach, it’s becoming more and more critical.

 This is a pain point for our clients across all industries.
 They’re starting to feel that inevitable shift as Baby Boomers approach retirement.
 Every day, approximately 10,000 members of this generation retire.
-Not only are Boomers leaving in droves, but much to the dismay of co-workers, managers, and c-suite alike, they’re taking decades of acquired knowledge out the door with them.
+Not only are Boomers leaving in droves, but much to the dismay of co-workers, managers, and C-suite alike, they’re taking decades of acquired knowledge out the door with them.

 So what can you do to prevent this knowledge loss?
 How do you start these conversations without making any party involved uncomfortable?
 When evaluating a pre-retirement knowledge transfer plan, consider the following:

-Boomers are eager to participate – much to the relief of Xers and Millennials.
+Boomers are eager to participate, much to the relief of Xers and Millennials.